dev-yoonik/YK-Services-Client-DotNetCore/README.md

 */
 IRequestMessage requestMessage = new RequestMessage(System.Net.Http.HttpMethod.Get);

 // !!!
-NOTE Reponse Content in string, use the following await faceClient.RequestAsync(requestMessage);
+NOTE Response Content in string, use the following await faceClient.RequestAsync(requestMessage);

-// Reponse Content in an deserializable object use await faceClient.RequestAsync<DeserializableObjectType>(requestMessage);
+// Response Content in an deserializable object use await faceClient.RequestAsync<DeserializableObjectType>(requestMessage);

 ```